 Gayden Wren (Director, Very Truly Yours) has been a member of the company since the 1970s.
 During that time, he has directed The Sorcerer, H.M.S.
 Pinafore, Patience (twice), Iolanthe (three times), Princess Ida (twice), The Mikado, Ruddigore, The Yeomen of the Guard, The Gondoliers and Utopia, Ltd., as well as A Gilbert & Sullivan Christmas Carol; Very Truly Yours, Gilbert & Sullivan; and a number of staged readings of Gilbert plays.
 He is the author of A Most Ingenious Paradox: The Art of Gilbert & Sullivan (Oxford University Press, 2001) and the upcoming Only in Theatrical Performances: Reading ‘The Mikado.’

-Thomas Z. Shepard (Senior Board Director/Music Director, Very Truly Yours) is a legendary producer of Broadway cast albums and classical recordings, in which capacity he has won 12 Grammy Awards and a special Drama Desk Award for lifetime achievement.
+Thomas Z. Shepard (Senior Board Advisor/Music Director, Very Truly Yours) is a legendary producer of Broadway cast albums and classical recordings, in which capacity he has won 12 Grammy Awards and a special Drama Desk Award for lifetime achievement.
 He is also a composer, with extensive credits that include a completion of Arthur Sullivan’s score for the “lost” opera Thespis, presented by the company in 2014.

 The following individuals have been elected lifetime members of the Gilbert & Sullivan Light Opera Company of Long Island, in recognition of their unique and valuable services to the company over the course of many years.
 Most of them are still with us; some have moved on to other pursuits, some have passed away, but all have made substantial contributions to everything we do, whether or not they are involved in a particular production.